WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-meetings-2021.md

 #### Where do you need help from Kirstie?

-* Appraisal
+* Summaries - next steps
 * Reviewing researchfish

 #### What would you like to work on next week?

 * Edits on researchfish - and submit!
-* Edits on appraisal - and submit!
+* Summaries
 * Ethics

 ### Date: 26 May 2021